-Followers of my work, including those who have attended my recent story slicing webinar or training, will likely know I advocate for (and practice) iterative, incremental and empirical approaches to the majority of software/product development endeavours (and, indeed, work initiatives of pretty much any kind).
+Followers of my work, including those who have attended my story slicing training, will likely know I advocate for (and practice) iterative, incremental and empirical approaches to the majority of software/product development endeavours (and, indeed, work initiatives of pretty much any kind).

 Often, when I introduce folks to my story slicing techniques, they are excited about the possibilities, but see roadblocks inherent in the current ways of working in their teams or organisations.
 These folks consequently ask me for advice on how to to integrate such an agile approach (which I teach and use) with common/traditional portfolio management processes.